 Reduce time waste by measuring productivity

-Employee timesheets can help to quantify time sucks or roadblocks, and help management and executives take better leadership decisions that can reduce time waste and help encourage employees to work productively.
+Employee timesheets can help to quantify time sucks or roadblocks and help managers and executives take better leadership decisions that can reduce time waste and help encourage employees to work productively.

 Being able to see what everyone is working on and how long they spend working throughout the day, not only informs better decisions, but can also make you a more empathetic leader, as you understand intimately how hard your employees are working and the sacrifices they are making to help you grow your business.
 Showing empathy at work can inspire your employees to commit to their jobs more readily, make greater sacrifices, and can make your team better respect you as a leader — all things that can greatly boost your business’ chance of success.

 How employee timesheets help agencies up their game